Performance Breakdown

 You could see some hair sticking on the brush roll, but these are minimal remnants from the amount of hair I scattered (over 1 gram).

-However, you’ll need to use the boost setting to remove everything wrapping on the brush, but these are extreme tests that show the capability of this vacuum.
+However, you’ll need to use the boost setting to remove everything wrapped on the brush.
+These are extreme tests that demonstrate the vacuum’s capability.

 Deep Cleaning